nfugal/stunning-octo-pancake/content/articles/example/index.md

 ```

 ```
-No language indicated, so no syntax highlighting in Markdown Here (varies on Github).
+No language indicated, so no syntax highlighting.
 But let's throw in a <b>tag</b>.
 ```